-A major focus in Years 7 and 8 is on the development of fundamental literacy skills that will be built on as students' progress through the English curriculum in their secondary education.
-At Penola Catholic College, we aim to develop students' reading skills to make them effective and life-long lovers of reading.
-Students in both Years 7 and 8 participate in the Renaissance wider reading program, which monitors their development and encourages reading beyond the classroom.
+A major focus in Years 7 and 8 is on the development of fundamental literacy skills.
+A wide reading program has been established at Penola Catholic College to not only develop students' reading skills but to also make them effective and life-long lovers of reading.
+In addition, students in both Years 7 and 8 participate in the Renaissance reading program, which monitors students reading development and growth throughout the school year.
+This aims to encourage reading beyond the classroom and students can track their progress throughout the year.